 "While the new cars and the exotics represent the present and the future of the automobile, we'll once again be paying tribute to cars through history," said Castle.
 "We'll have hundreds of past favorites and even a few surprises, giving the show a little something for everyone."

-The Cruisin' News hot rod display will feature some of Sacramento's best rods with Rat Rods joining the show in the Young Gunz automotive student's building.
-The Studebaker Club comes to the Sac Auto Show for the first year, with return visits from organizations bringing their classics to the Auto Show including the Golden Hills Mustang Club, the Camaro Generations Club, the California Auto Museum, the El Dorado Regional Group of the Horseless Carriage Club of America, the Fort Sutter Chapter of the Antique Motorcycle Club of America and the Sacramento Classic Thunderbird Club.
+The Cruisin' News hot rod display will feature some of Sacramento's best rods with Rat Rods.
+Other classics and different vehicles include: Cal Auto Museum, EuroSunday, Golden Hills Mustang, Camaro Generations, Classic Thunderbirds, Private Collector Hot Rods, El Dorado Regional Group of the Horseless Carriage Club of America, Fort Sutter Chapter of the Antique Motorcycle Club of America, Straight Up Dubs VW Club.

 The lighter side of the Sacramento International Auto Show will feature race vehicles from the 24 Hours of LeMons (a fancy way of saying "Lemons").
 These goofy and artsy race cars come with their goofy and artsy owners in this eclectic and entertaining display.
-OneTEN Drifters return this year with their amazing demonstration of radio controlled vehicles that whip and drift around a track at incredible speeds, and speaking of speed, California Custom Trailers & Powersports will be featuring the Polaris Slingshot 3-wheeled motorcycle as part of their display.
+OneTEN Drifters return this year with their amazing demonstration of radio controlled vehicles that whip and drift around a track at incredible speeds.

 Kids are king at the Sac Auto Show with three dedicated kid's areas with bounce houses and games scattered throughout the show.

 Ticket information for the Sacramento International Auto Show is available online at sacautoshow.com.